sebastiansimmons/rust_book_2020/README.md

 ## Chapter 6: Enums and Pattern Matching

-My only experience with functional programming is using JavaScript in a functional way.
 Algebraic data types and enums seem like a more graceful way of handling this type of struct/class pattern matching.
 It's one of those language quirks I'll have to use a little before I see how it clicks in my head.

 Looking forward to putting this stuff into use once the book gets to a project.

+## Chapter 7: Managing Growing Projects with Packages, Crates, and Modules

+Modules are pretty straightforward and look like they act exactly as expected.
+Not much else to say.